OpenVZ/vzkernel/Documentation/networking/rxrpc.rst

      notify_end_rx can be NULL or it can be used to specify a function to be called when the call changes state to end the Tx phase.
-This function is called with the call-state spinlock held to prevent any reply or final ACK from being delivered first.
+This function is called with a spinlock held to prevent the last DATA packet from being transmitted until the function returns.

  (#) Receive data from a call::